Psychedelics in Brazil: Advances, Challenges, and What You Need to Know About Regulation

 Recent bibliographic research highlights bioethics and safety

 A study published in July 2024 analyzed 28 national and international scientific articles to understand the bioethical aspects of the therapeutic use of psychedelics.
-Based on premises of Latin American bioethics, the research divided the results into three major axes: freedom of scientific investigation; consent, autonomy, and respect for vulnerability; and equality, justice, and equity in access.
+Based on premises of Latin American bioethics, the research divided the results into three main axes: freedom of scientific investigation; consent, autonomy, and respect for vulnerability; and equality, justice, and equity in access.

 The study reinforces that bioethical issues are central to ensuring that the use of psychedelics is safe, accessible, and beneficial, protecting potential patients from harm.